LaunchCodeEducation/lchs/src/chapters/html/tags.rst

 Examples of attributes include:

 #.
-The alignment of the element on the page (left, right, centered, etc.).
+The alignment of the element on the page (left, right, center, etc.).
 #.
 The text style (color, size, font, etc.).
 #.
 Alternate text for an image.
 #.
 The web address that a link points to.

-Programmers place attributes inside the start tag, right after the tag name.
-The general syntax for this is:
+Place attributes inside the start tag, right after the tag name.
+The general syntax is:

 .. sourcecode:: html